-If you want a more personalized and guided tour of Alcatraz, then the night tour is the one for you.
+The Alcatraz night tour offers a more personalized option for visiting this top San Francisco attraction.
 This is also a great option for anyone who has already visited during the day and is looking to experience something a little different.

 I love visiting Alcatraz at night because the groups are smaller and the only people on the island are the people from your ferry.
 This way, you can get around quite a bit better and squeeze in more photos that aren't crowded with other visitors.

-After you get off the ferry, the Alcatraz night tour starts with a brief overview of what to expect given by one of the rangers.
-This is the same as during the day, but includes information on additional things to do that evening.
+After you get off the ferry, the Alcatraz night tour starts with a brief overview of what to expect given a park ranger.
+This is the same as during the day but includes information on additional things to do that evening.

-As you walk up the hill to the main cell house, additional rangers are on hand giving details on its history and its infamous prisoners.
-During my last visit, they had a very informative talk about Al Capone (learn more about him and why he ended up here).
+As you walk up the steep hill to the main cell house, additional rangers are on hand giving details on the history of this old federal and military prison and its famous prisoners.

 After two or three stops for these talks, you will reach the main cell house.
-This is where you will pick up your self-guided audio walk.
-It's the same 45-minute version you will find during the day.
-After you finish with the audio, you will be guided around to other open areas.
+This is where you will pick up your self-guided audio tour headset for your walk around this iconic landmark.